-Teach them how to budget.
+Budgeting Teach them how to budget.
 If you're supporting them financially, don't budget on their behalf by paying bills direct or limiting their money to a weekly allowance - in the long run it won't help them.
 If they receive financial loans, it's highly likely they'll get the full term's allowance at the beginning of term straight into their bank account, so it could be easy for them to spend all the money and then have nothing for the rest of the term.
 Teach them how to budget for rent, bills, course materials, food and entertainment so they understand what expenses are coming up and how to put aside money so they have enough to cover the cost of living.

-Financial worries

-Overspending is an issue faced by many students, which can cause anxiety for both you and your child.
-Consider the following:

-- Make sure they apply for student discount cards, such as the National Union of Students (NUS) card and a 16-25 Railcard; - Encourage your child to find parttime work, ideally during holidaytime, but term-time too if money is a significant issue.
-However, make sure your child is not neglecting their academic studies as research shows working more than 20 hours each week during term-time can have a negative impact on academic performance; - Encourage your child to speak to a student money advisor at their university; - Give your child tips on money saving ideas, such as buying non-branded food items and attending free events. - Speak with your child's bank about extending their interest free overdraft.
+Financial worries Overspending is an issue faced by many students, which can cause anxiety for both you and your child.
+Consider the following: - Make sure they apply for student discount cards, such as the National Union of Students (NUS) card and a 16-25 Railcard; - Encourage your child to find parttime work, ideally during holidaytime, but term-time too if money is a significant issue.
+However, make sure your child is not neglecting their academic studies as research shows working more than 20 hours each week during term-time can have a negative impact on academic performance; - Encourage your child to speak to a student money advisor at their university; - Give your child tips on money saving ideas, such as buying non-branded food items and attending free events; and as a last resort - Speak with your child's bank about extending their interest free overdraft.
+Cooking Spend some time cooking with your child, so that they know how to prepare a few meals with fresh ingredients.
+These should be easy one-dish dinners that don't require lots of pots, pans and other kitchen utensils.
+This will not only stand them in good stead for inexpensive and healthy eating, but being able to host dinners will make them popular with other students too.